RodrickW/FinancialSage/mobile/CRITICAL_FIXES_SUMMARY.md

 ## 📝 Remaining Limitations

-These features still require the web app:
+These features still require the web app at **www.mindmymoneyapp.com**:
-- **Creating new goals** (savings or debt)
+- **Creating new goals** (savings or debt) - Tap the "Open Web App" button in Goals screen
-- **Connecting new bank accounts** (Plaid Link SDK not on mobile)
+- **Connecting new bank accounts** (Plaid Link SDK not on mobile) - Use "Connect Account" button which opens web app
 - **Editing budgets** (can view and use AI to create, but editing is web-only)

-Once created on web, everything syncs automatically to mobile! 🔄
+**The app now has clickable links throughout to make accessing the web app easy!** Once you create/edit on web, everything syncs automatically to mobile! 🔄

 ---